Roger Murtaugh: Lethal Weapon 4 (1998)

-When the city loses its insurance carrier due to all the property damage that Riggs and Murtaugh have caused on the job, they are temporarily promoted to Captain in hopes of keeping them off the street.
+When the city loses its insurance carrier due to all the property damage that Riggs and Murtaugh have caused on the job, they are temporarily promoted to captain in hopes of keeping them off the street.
 Their status as veteran officers keeps them from being disciplined or fired, and there are no open lieutenant slots available.
 By the end of the film, their sergeant's ranks are restored due to the city now being self-insured.
 Murtaugh's oldest daughter Rianne is pregnant with his first grandchild and is secretly married to LAPD Sergeant Lee Butters (Chris Rock), but she decides not to tell her father until after the baby is born because she went against his wishes of marrying a police officer.
 However, prior to finding out, Murtaugh mistakenly thought that Butters was gay and attracted to him, because of all the nice things he was trying to do for Murtaugh, which was actually intended for him to stay on his father-in-law's good side (which Riggs helped exploit this misconception after he learned the truth from Lorna).
 Later, Murtaugh hits Riggs for not telling him about Rianne and Butters (Riggs and Butters blurt out the truth after being exposed to nitrous oxide) after interrogating Uncle Benny (Kim Chan).
 When Murtaugh accidentally kills the brother of Triad enforcer Wah Sing Ku (Jet Li), Riggs and Murtaugh engage in an intense physical altercation with Ku, resulting in Ku's death and Riggs being crushed beneath rubble underwater.
-Murtaugh rescues Riggs, and the two celebrate Rianne's marriage to Butters and the birth of their daughter, joined by Lorna, Leo Getz, and the rest of Murtaugh's family in the hospital.
+Murtaugh rescues Riggs, and the two celebrate Rianne's marriage to Butters and the birth of their daughter named Victoria, joined by Lorna, Leo Getz, and the rest of Murtaugh's family in the hospital.

 Weapons

 In all four films Murtaugh's signature weapon is a 4" Smith & Wesson Model 19 .357 Magnum revolver which Riggs calls a "Six-shooter...A lot of old-timers carry those".
-In movies 2-4, he also uses a Smith & Wesson Model 5906 9mm pistol as a backup gun.
+In movies 2–4, he also uses a Smith & Wesson Model 5906 9mm pistol as a backup gun.